mfreed7/xslt_polyfill/README.md

    requests are subject to CORS, which might block the request.
 The browser- native XSLT processor is able to load these resources, despite the CORS violation, leading to a behavior difference.
+ - Similarly, since fetch() needs to be used for included/imported resources, and the fetch API is asynchronous, the (synchronous) XSLTProcessor methods will fail in this case.
+I don't have a great solution for this, other than perhaps to make `XSLTProcessorAsync` which has async versions of its methods.
  - The Wasm code is embedded into a single file, for ease-of-use and file size, via the emcc SINGLE_FILE option.
 This means that the encoding must be UTF-8 or that resource will be incorrectly decoded.